emissary-ingress/emissary/docs/topics/using/projects.md

    |
    +...
    |
-   +---> ProjectCommit_N
+   +---> ProjectRevision_N
 ```

-A `ProjectCommit` progresses through different phases in its lifecycle as it attempts to build and run code.
-The `phase` of a `ProjectCommit` (stored in the status.phase field) tells us exactly what it is doing and what has happened:
+A `ProjectRevision` progresses through different phases in its lifecycle as it attempts to build and run your server.
+The `phase` of a `ProjectRevision` (stored in the status.phase field) tells us exactly what it is doing and what has happened:

 | Phase        | Description               |
 | :------------| :------------------------ |